18F/the-glossary/README.md

 ## Contributing a definition

+Either:
-Open an issue to either add an acronym or add a term.
+- Open an issue to either add an acronym or add a term.
 (Templates pending.)

+Or:
-Or, add the acronym / term to the glossary.yml file directly and open a pull request.
+- Add the acronym / term to the glossary.yml file directly and open a pull request.
+  - There is no need to edit the .md file directly.
+  - View validations below to see the required list of attributes.

+## How the yaml file works
+- New acronyms will automatically be added to the table for acronyms and initialisms at the top of the human-readable version (.md file).
+- Links from acronyms to terms are created automatically.
+- Terms will be automatically alphabetized when generating the human-readable version.

 ## Contributing to the code